-Rev. Peggy Clarke began her ministry at Community Church of New York Unitarian Universalist (UU) on August 1, 2019, after serving at the First Unitarian Society of Westchester in Hastings on Hudson for about 10 years.
+Rev. Peggy Clarke began her ministry at Community Church of New York the summer of 2019.
+She came to us after serving as solo minister at the First Unitarian Society of Westchester in Hastings on Hudson for eight years.
 She holds a Bachelor’s degree in Religious Studies and Peace Studies and a Masters in Historical Theology from Boston College.
 Her doctoral work was in American Religious History.
 Rev. Clarke has served on the board of the UUA’s climate justice initiative Commit2Respond, the UU Environmental Justice Collaboratory and as chair of the UU Food Justice Ministry.
-She was one of the denomination's Observer Delegates at the 2015 United Nations Climate Summit in Paris, represented UUA at Standing Rock and most recently at the Mexican American border, calling attention to the crisis of separated families.
-She is very pleased to have Community Church co-sponsor this conference.
-Social and climate justice are very important issues as she begins her work at the church and in the greater NYC community.
-Rev. Clarke lives in Westchester with her husband and 9 year old son.
+She was one of the denomination's Observer Delegates at the 2015 United Nations Climate Summit in Paris, represented our denomination at Standing Rock and most recently at the Mexican American border, calling attention to the crisis of separated families.
+In 2021, she served as UU Delegate at the United Nation’s Climate Summit in Glasgow.

 Esther Rosado has served UU congregations in Massachusetts, most recently as Director of Religious Education in Medford, MA.
 She is an active Unitarian Universalist leader working on the local, district and continental levels.

 Director of Religious Education for Children and Youth